seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

     function.
 This can have very system-specific consequences.
 ``nobuiltin``
     This indicates that the callee function at a call site is not recognized as a built-in function.
-LLVM will retain the original call and not replace it with equivalent code based on the semantics of the built-in function, unless the call site uses the ``builtin`` attribute.
+LLVM37 will retain the original call and not replace it with equivalent code based on the semantics of the built-in function, unless the call site uses the ``builtin`` attribute.
 This is valid at call sites and on function declarations and definitions.